tw2113/thinthemichael/plugins/InstaGo/readme.txt

 == Screenshots ==

 == Changelog ==

+= 1.1.1 =
+* Fixed: Admin bar redirect was not saving new redirect.
+* Fixed: Further hardened up redirect logic.

+= 1.1.0 =
+* Added: Set the redirect via Admin Bar with the current page you're on.
+* Added: Quick instago redirect link copying.
+* Added: Choose the user role minimum level needed to set the InstaGo destination.
+* Updated: Any public post types can be used for redirect, not just posts and pages.
+* Fixed: In cases of no redirect set, and in cases of redirect URL being visited, send to home url.

 = 1.0.2 =
 * Updated: CMB2 library version to add compatibility with latest PHP versions.